Zylann/godot_voxel/doc/source/instancing.md

 If only the `mesh` property is set, no LOD will be used.

-The distance at which a LOD will be chosen is currently hardcoded, because it depends on the `lod_index` the blocks for that item are loaded into, which in turn depends on the `lod_distance` property of the parent voxel terrain.

 ![Screenshot of mesh LODs with colors](images/mesh_lods.webp)

 If you need fewer LODs, you can assign twice the same mesh.
-This system is quite rigid because in Godot 4 it might be changed to only have a single slot dedicated to impostor meshes.
-Indeed, Godot 4 might support LOD on meshes, but it is not planned for the last LODs to become impostors, so this should still be possible to achieve.

 !!! note
     Impostor meshes are simple quads that can fake the presence of the real model over far distances.
 For example, this is a really fast way to render forests from afar, while being able to use detailed trees when coming closer.

+It is possible to customize the distances at which mesh LODs switch, under the `Mesh LOD settings` property group.
+They are defined as ratios (usually between 0 and 1) relative to the view distance of the corresponding terrain LOD (defined by `lod_index`).

+It is also possible to hide instances that fall beyond the maximum distance of the last LOD.
+This is mainly useful if the terrain has no LOD, however keep in mind that instances will still be generated, they will just not be rendered.

 !!! warning
 	There is currently a performance issue occurring when `MultiMesh.mesh` is changed to a different LOD.
 It should be easier to fix once [this PR](https://github.com/godotengine/godot/pull/79833) is merged into Godot.